ulrobix/sphinxcontrib-contentui/docs/tabs.rst

 .. rst:directive:: .. container:: content-tabs class

-Creates block with content tabs.
-The same attribute `class` in several blocks allows you to synchronize switching tabs.
+"content-tabs" directive creates a block with content tabs.
+Content of only one tab will be shown at the same time.
+Content switches with click on corresponding tab's caption.
+Click on caption of `tab-container`'s caption with the same `name` attribute activates all tabs with the same `name` in all `content-tab` blocks with the same attribute `class`.

-If you specify a class of :ref:`right-col <column-content>` then the menu will be fixed in the upper right position, see :ref:`example-all`.
+Special class :ref:`right-col <column-content>` fixates the "content-tabs" menu in the upper right position, see :ref:`example-all`.

 .. rst:directive:: .. tab-container:: name

-Creates content tab.
-Tab caption set in `title` option.
-The name attribute must match the name tab of another block if you want to synchronize them.
+"tab-container" directive creates a content tab.
+Tab's caption is set by `title` option.
+To switch tabs synchronously the `name` attribute should match with "tab-container" from another blocks.

 Full example::